-- is the only way to make a decision about whether to involve other agencies (i.e. it is not possible to establish the facts from the young people involved) - is necessary to report the image to a website, app or suitable reporting agency to have it taken down, or to support the young person or parent in making a report - is unavoidable because a young person has presented an image directly to a staff member or the imagery has been found on a school device or network
+- is the only way to make a decision about whether to involve other agencies (i.e. it is not possible to establish the facts from the young people involved) - is necessary to report the image to a website, app or suitable reporting agency to have it taken down, or to support the young person or parent/carer in making a report - is unavoidable because a young person has presented an image directly to a staff member or the imagery has been found on a school device or network.

-If it is necessary to view the imagery then the DSL should:
+If it is necessary to view the imagery, then the DSL should:

-- Never copy, print or share the imagery; this is illegal - Discuss the decision with the Headteacher - Ensure viewing is undertaken by the DSL or another member of the safeguarding team with delegated authority from the Headteacher - Ensure viewing takes place with another member of staff present in the room, ideally the Headteacher or a member of the senior leadership team.
-This staff member does not need to view the images. - Wherever possible ensure viewing takes place on school or college premises, ideally in the Headteacher or a member of the senior leadership team's office. - Ensure wherever possible that images are viewed by a staff member of the same sex as the young person in the imagery - Record the viewing of the imagery in the school's safeguarding records including who was present, why the image was viewed and any subsequent actions and ensure the safeguarding recording procedures for the school are followed
+- never copy, print or share the imagery; this is illegal - discuss the decision with the Head Teacher/Principal

+- ensure viewing is undertaken by the DSL or another member of the safeguarding team with delegated authority from the Head Teacher/Principal - ensure viewing takes place with another member of staff present in the room, ideally the Head Teacher/Principal or a member of the senior leadership team (this staff member does not need to view the images) - wherever possible, ensure viewing takes place on school or college premises, ideally in the Head Teacher/Principal or a member of the senior leadership team's office - ensure wherever possible that images are viewed by a staff member of the same sex as the young person in the imagery - record the viewing of the imagery in the school's safeguarding records including who was present, why the image was viewed and any subsequent actions and ensure the safeguarding recording procedures for the school are followed.

-The Education Act 2011 amended the power in the Education Act 1996 to provide that when an electronic device, such as a mobile phone, has been seized, a teacher who has been formally authorised by the Headteacher can examine data or files, and delete these, where there is good reason to do so.
+The Education Act 2011 amended the power in the Education Act 1996 to provide that when an electronic device, such as a mobile phone, has been seized, a teacher who has been formally authorised by the Head Teacher/Principal can examine data or files, and delete these, where there is good reason to do so.
 This power applies to all schools and there is no need to have parental consent to search through a young person's mobile phone.